+► Water, plumbing and d bathroom fittings

+Repair category 2

-Seals around bath and shower areas are frequently troublesome.
+Notes Seals around sanitary fitting areas are worn.
 Failure to seals can result in dampness/decay within hidden areas of the property.

-Heating and hot water

-Repair category 2

-Notes The radiators are of an older style.
-A Gas Safe Registered Contractor can advise further.
-I am advised by the seller that the boiler was installed circa 2021 and this should be confirmed.
-It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
+Heating and hot water Repair category 2 Notes The radiators are of an older design and future repair or replacement should be anticipated.
+It is assumed that the heating and hot water systems have been properly service and maintained on a regular basis and installed in accordance with the relevant regulations.
+It is assumed that the central heating system has been properly installed and maintained to meet with all relevant regulations, particularly in respect of flue and ventilation requirements.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.